Stoke Dry, St Andrew's Church

 Aside from the quality of the painting and their unusually well-preserved state, it is the likenesses of the bowmen that draw attention from scholars around the world.
 Though the church guide calls them Danish, a more common interpretation (though by no means universally accepted) is that the archers represent American Indians.
 Certainly, the physiognomy of the archers could represent native Americans.

 According to visitor notes on display, an American visitor recently suggested that he could name the actual tribe represented by the painting of the archers.
 Is this proof that Europeans visited North America centuries before Columbus?
 Well, not proof, certainly, but it is intriguing to speculate!
-There are further fragments of medieval wall paintings in the chancel, and along the nave cleretory.
+There are further fragments of medieval wall paintings in the chancel and along the nave clerestory.

 St Andrew's is one of the most enjoyable historic churches I've had the pleasure to visit over the years; it exudes history, and I highly recommend a visit.

 Address: Main Street, Stoke Dry, Rutland, England, LE15 9JG

 Location: In the centre of the village.
 Stoke Dry is just off the A6003 south of Uppingham.

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods:

 13th century (Time Period) - 15th century (Time Period) - 17th century (Time Period) - Decorated (Architecture) - Gunpowder Plot (Historical Reference) - Medieval (Time Period) - Norman (Architecture) - Perpendicular (Architecture) - Saxon (Time Period) - Tudor (Time Period) - wall paintings (Historical Reference) -